neo-project/docs/docs/en-us/node/cli/cli.md

 ### list nativecontract

-Lists all the native contract names and scripthash
+Lists all the native contract names and scripthash.

 ##### Syntax